Download the Program Chair Job Description

 GETTING STARTED

-• Preparation – Review procedure book and materials supplied by last year’s program chairman to get an overview of what programs worked best for your campus.
+- Preparation – Review procedure book and materials supplied by last year’s program chair to get an overview of what programs worked best for your school.

-• Schedule Meeting – Meet early with program committee, appointed by president-elect.
+- Schedule Meeting – Meet early with the Program Committee, which should be appointed by the president-elect.
 Involve experienced and new volunteers on the committee to share the decision-making and work.

-The committee may include members, students, teachers, principal and, as a resource, chairmen for hospitality, publicity, parent education, health or safety.
+The committee may include PTA members, students, teachers, the principal and, as a resource, the chairs for hospitality, publicity, parent education/family engagement, health or safety.

 WHAT TO DO